codefellows-seattle-aspdotnet-401d1/Lab31-OAuth/README.md

 ### ReadMe
 - Your readme should include the following information:
 	- How long did it take you to complete this assignment?
+It's an ongoing process.
+Not quite finished.
 	- What did you struggle with?
 Why?
 How did you solve?
+I struggled with setting up Twitter and Facebook.
 	- What did you learn during this assignment?
+I learend not to use the Twitter OAuth as it does not accept localhost.
     - What resources did you utilize for this assignment?
+The materials provided in class.

 ### To Submit this Assignment